 The base surveil model is specified as follows.
 The Poisson model is used as the likelihood: the probability of observing a given number of cases, \(y_t\), conditional on a given level of risk, \(e^{\phi_t}\), and known population at risk, \(p_t\), is: \[y_t \sim \text{Pois}(p_t \cdot e^{\phi_t})\] where \(t\) indexes the time period.

-Next, we build a model for the log-rates, \({\phi_t}\) (for the binomial model, the rates are logit-transformed, rather than log-transformed).
-The first-difference prior states that our expectation for the log-rate at any time is its previous value, and we assign a Gaussian probability distribution to deviations from the previous value (Clayton 1996).
+Next, we need a model for the log-rates, \({\phi_t}\).
+The first-difference prior states that our expectation for the log-rate at any time is its previous value, and we assign a normal probability distribution to deviations from the previous value (Clayton 1996).
 This is also known as the random-walk prior: \[\phi_t \sim \text{Gau}(\phi_{t-1}, \tau^2)\] This places higher probability on a smooth trend through time, specifically implying that underlying disease risk tends to have less variation than crude incidence.

 The log-risk for time \(t=1\) has no previous value to anchor its expectation; thus, we assign a prior probability distribution directly to \(\phi_1\).
-For this prior, surveil uses a Gaussian distribution.
-The scale parameter, \(\tau\), also requires a prior distribution, and again surveil uses a Gaussian model.
+For this prior, surveil uses a normal distribution.
+The scale parameter, \(\tau\), also requires a prior distribution, and again surveil uses a normal model which is diffuse relative to the log incidence rates.

 Fitting the model